brooth/jeta-site/mysite/home/markdown/proxy.md

     <h2>Proxy</h2>
 </div>

-*Jeta Proxy* lets you to create [proxy objects](https://en.wikipedia.org/wiki/Proxy_pattern).
+*Jeta Proxy* allows you to create [proxy objects](https://en.wikipedia.org/wiki/Proxy_pattern).
 Let's demonstrate this feature with an example.

 Assume we have an interface `Ping` that we use to test connection to a server.
 It contains `execute` method which returns the time of its work - the ping time.